 A midwifery degree takes 3 years, but entry is very competitive.
 Nursing is a 3-year degree and incredibly easy to enter, and you can add on a Graduate Diploma of Midwifery in 12-18 months (and then work as a nurse AND a midwife – gold in rural hospitals).

-Mila completed 2 psychology subjects through OUA at 16.
+Biomedical Science/Medicine – Mila studied 2 psychology subjects through OUA at 16, and completed them with high marks.
 She was accepted at four universities via QTAC into a Bachelor of Biomedical Science.
 She is currently studying Biomedical Science at Griffith University with plans to study postgraduate medicine.

 I’ll do my best to update and add any new options here, but if you find a pathway I’ve missed that doesn’t mean it’s not valid – go for it.
 (And please let me know, thanks!)

 Finally, don’t forget to use any entry boosters you can.
 There are specific pathways, bridging courses, and qualifications for Indigenous Australians, and many institutions will relax their criteria for rural/remote students, those with a low family income, the first in the family to go to university, circumstances that affected your education (like illness), and many others.

 These circumstances also make you more eligible for scholarships – don’t forget to apply for them.

 I guess your head is spinning now, right?
 It’s great there are all these options for homeschoolers to go to university, but how do you CHOOSE one?

 For the average multi-passionate homeschooler, this can take a while.

 Start with the end in mind.
 What do you want to do as a job?
 What are your options for getting there?
 Find people who are doing what you’d like to do and ask them how they got there – the answers can be surprising.